Vasanthan100/Crop-Recommendation-System/README.md

    - utils.py: Includes utility functions used within the application.
  - venv/: Virtual environment directory for Python dependencies.
  - app.py: Main application script to run the Flask server.
  - requirements.txt: Lists all Python packages required for the project.
-Install these using pip install -r requirements.txt.
+Install these using `pip install -r requirements.txt`.

 ## 💻System Requirements: